HEPData/hepdata-cli/README.md

 The argument ```[-i/--ids IDTYPE]``` accepts ```IDTYPE``` equal to ```arxiv```, ```hepdata``` or```inspire```.

 The argument  ```[-f/--file-format FORMAT]``` accepts ```FORMAT``` equal to ```csv```, ```root```, ```yaml```, ```yoda```, ```yoda1```, ```yoda.h5```, or ```json```.
-In the first four cases a .tar.gz archive is downloaded and unpacked as a directory, whereas in the last case a .json file is downloaded.
+In the first six cases a .tar.gz archive is downloaded and unpacked as a directory, whereas in the last case a .json file is downloaded.

 The argument  ```[-t/--table-name TABLE-NAME]``` accepts a string giving the table name as input.
 In this case only the specified table is downloaded as a .csv, .root, .yaml, .yoda, .yoda1, .yoda.h5, or .json file.